flipkart-incubator/statreduce/README.md

     }
 }
 ```
-tempValues is the double vector passed to R
+tempValues is the double vector passed to R.
-avgTemp <- mean(tempValues) is the function call invoked in R
+avgTemp <- mean(tempValues) is the function call invoked in R.
-avgTemp is the value returned as Reducer output
+avgTemp is the value returned as Reducer output.

-If you're doing a statistical operation on a matrix of int/double, use MatrixStatReducer:
+If you're doing statistical operation on a matrix of int/double, use MatrixStatReducer:
 ```
 public class MoneyballOnBasePercentageReducer extends MatrixStatReducer {
     public MoneyballOnBasePercentageReducer() {